FlawlessNa/Legends/README.md

 # Royals-V2

 ## TODO
-- [x] Refactor Bot - All bots into a single Async Queue, each bot has a subprocess for Monitoring.
-Game Status is updated through monitoring as well.
-  - [ ] Add a async.Lock object to each individual both - this will prevent competing rotation action and check actions.
+- [ ] Minimap pathing - algorithm to find paths between point A and B based on minimap
+- [ ] Automated handle and IGN associated + retrieval
+- [ ] Refactor Package more appropriately - there should be a "botting" library and a "royals" implementation.
 - [ ] When done, update all docstrings as some are lacking now.
-  - [x] Also, add task cancellation based on their priority - especially important for controller.move
-- [ ] Refactor Package more appropriately - there should be a "botting" library and a "royals" implementation.
 - [ ] Refactor game interface more accurately
 - [ ] Enable np arrays/.png files to be sent through Pipe - then send chat images towards discord
 - [ ] GPT Automated Responses
-- [ ] Automated handle and IGN associated + retrieval
-- [ ] Minimap pathing - algorithm to find paths between point A and B based on minimap
-- [x] Refactor QueueActions for additional capabilities
 - [ ] Common actions

 ## Nice to have